SEPCheesecakeFactory/SEP3/Documentation/ProjectDescription.md

 Delimitations Related to Sub-questions

 Speeding up the learning process:
 The system will not be based on any researches evaluating optimal learning speeds.
-It will provide an basic platform where exercises can be accomplished and tracked.
+It will provide a basic platform where exercises can be accomplished and tracked.

 Efficiency and friendliness of the learning process:
 Intuitive navigation and role-based design will be implemented.
 Deep UX testing, advanced personalization, or industry-level research of design is beyond the scope.